1960 Republican National Convention

 The 1960 Republican National Convention was held in Chicago, Illinois, from July 25 to July 28, 1960, at the International Amphitheatre.
 It was the 14th and most recent time overall that Chicago hosted the Republican National Convention, more times than any other city.

 The convention nominated Vice President Richard M. Nixon for president and former Senator Henry Cabot Lodge Jr. of Massachusetts for vice president.

-The Presidency
+Presidential nomination

+Presidential candidates

 By the time the Republican convention opened, Nixon had no opponents for the nomination.
 The highlight of the convention was the speech by U.S. Senator Barry Goldwater of Arizona removing himself from the race, in which he called on conservatives to "take back" the party.
 Nixon won easily, earning 1,321 votes to 10 for Goldwater.
 At the convention, Nixon promised that he would visit every state during his campaign.